 - trouble sleeping

 These symptoms lead many people to relapse (start using drugs again).
-That’s why most addiction treatment plans start with medical detox.
+That’s why our addiction treatment plans start with medical detox, when applicable.

-Most medical detox programs last between 10 and 14 days.
+Our medical detox program lasts between 7 and 10 days.
 However, some people need to stay longer.

 What Happens Next?

-In an inpatient treatment program, you live at an addiction treatment center and receive constant care.
-These programs are recommended for people with moderate-to-severe addictions.
-They usually last 30, 60, or 90 days, though some are shorter or longer.
+In our inpatient treatment programs, you live in our comfortable, rural treatment center and receive constant care.
+Our programs are recommended for people with moderate-to-severe mental health and substance use issues.

-When you enter an inpatient rehab center, a team of medical professionals will work with you to create your individualized treatment plan.
-This plan will include substance abuse treatment services designed to meet your specific needs.
+When you enter our inpatient rehab center, a team of medical professionals will work with you to create your individualized treatment plan.
+This plan will include mental health and substance abuse treatment services designed to meet your specific needs.

-In therapy, a behavioral health professional will teach you how to manage drug cravings, resolve conflicts related to your addiction, and treat any underlying stressors that may have contributed to your drug abuse.
+With therapy at ORC, an assigned behavioral health professional will teach you how to manage drug cravings, resolve conflicts related to mental health and addiction, and treat any underlying stressors that may have contributed to your drug abuse or mental health condition.